teiniker/teiniker-lectures-embedded-cicd/build-process/python/packaging/README.md

 ### Build Artifacts

-Before building your package, ensure the necessary tools are installed:
+Before building your package, ensure the necessary tools are installed (use a virtual environment):

 ```bash
 $ pip install --upgrade build twine